 2: The Old Hospice of Virton

-Another fascinating urbex site in the province of Luxembourg is the Ancien Hospice de Virton .
-This former hospital, located in an isolated setting, is now abandoned, making it an ideal place for thrill-seeking explorers.
+The Old Hospice of Virton is another fascinating urban exploration site in the province of Luxembourg.
+This former hospital, located in an isolated setting, is now abandoned, making it an ideal location for thrill-seeking explorers.

 Site Features

-- Infrastructure: Treatment rooms, endless corridors, operating theatres.
+- Infrastructure: Treatment rooms, endless corridors, operating theaters.

-- Access: Relatively easy, but you have to be discreet.
+- Access: Relatively easy, but discretion is required.

 3: Martelange Station

-Located near the Luxembourg border, Martelange Station is a little gem for urbex enthusiasts.
+Located near the Luxembourg border, Martelange Station is a hidden gem for urban exploration enthusiasts.
 This former station, now disused, bears witness to the region's railway past.

 Site Features